bartvanhoey/AbpFilter/README.md

 ## Introduction

-In this step-by-step guide I will explain how you can hide the tenant switch on the login page of an **ABP Framework** application.
-After implementing all the steps below a user should be able to login with email address and password without losing multitenancy.
+In this article, I will show you how to filter a paged list (**Blazorise DataGrid component**) in an ABP Framework application with a Blazor user interface.

 The sample application has been developed with **Blazor** as UI framework and **SQL Server** as database provider.